 According to CNN, on Monday around 7 p.m. a man was stabbed to death outside of the Popeyes located on 6247 Livingston Rd, Oxon Hill, MD 20745.

-Kevin Tyrell Davis entered the fast food restaurant and started to cut the line to order.
+Kevin Tyrell Davis entered the fast-food restaurant and started to cut the line to order.
 This is when the unidentified suspect went up to Davis and challenged him for cutting the line.
 The two went outside of the restaurant and the suspect immediately stabbed Davis.
 He was transported to the hospital, where he later died from his injury.

 Supposedly, the entire confrontation and stabbing all happened within a span of 15 seconds.
 Police are searching for the suspect who is believed to have left the scene in a vehicle with an unidentified woman.

-Attorney contributor Brian Kent of crimevictim.Attorney represents victims and their families who have been injured or killed in restaurant stabbings.
-Mr. Kent has generously offered to share his knowledge on the legal options available to these victims and their families.
+Attorney contributor Aaron Blank represents victims and their families who have been injured or killed and wondering what legal options in restaurant stabbings exist.
+Mr. Blank has generously offered to share his knowledge on the legal options available to these victims and their families.

-“All commercial properties owners are legally required to keep their patrons and employees safe from any preventable crime.
+“All commercial property owners are legally required to keep their patrons and employees safe from any preventable crime.
 Providing adequate security is a way to ensure this requirement.
 Adequate security may include hiring security personnel, establishing well-lit parking lots, and installing video surveillance.
-If a property owner fails to provide adequate protection, and a stabbing occurs due to their negligence, then the victim may have grounds for a lawsuit against that owner,” explains Mr. Kent.
+If a property owner fails to provide adequate protection, and a stabbing occurs due to their negligence, then the victim may have grounds for a lawsuit against that owner,” explains Mr. Blank.

 “Inadequate security is not the only factor necessary for a security negligence case.
 The victim’s attorney must also be able to prove that the violent crime was reasonably foreseeable.
 Essentially, if a stabbing occurs at a restaurant with a previous history of criminal violence, but no security improvements were put in place, then the crime may be deemed reasonably foreseeable.
-Overall, a violent crime victim may have grounds for a lawsuit against a property owner if the crime only occurred due to inadequate security, and if it was considered reasonably foreseeable,” concludes Mr. Kent.
+Overall, a violent crime victim may have grounds for a lawsuit against a property owner if the crime only occurred due to inadequate security and if it was considered reasonably foreseeable,” concludes Mr. Blank.

 If you or a loved one has experienced a situation similar to this one, then you can discuss your legal options with an experienced crime victim attorney.